yellowdog/python-examples/README.md

 The `templateId` property can be directly populated with the YellowDog ID (YDID), or it can be populated with the textual name of the template, in the form `namespace/template_name`.

 Similarly, the `imagesId` property can be populated with the YDID of an Image Family, Image Group, Image, or a string representing the native name of a cloud provider image (e.g., an AWS AMI).
 It can also be populated with an Image Family name in the form `namespace/image_family_name`, or an Image Group name in the form `namespace/image_family_name/image_group_name` or `image_family_name/image_group_name`.
 Optionally, a `yd/` prefix can be supplied.
 The CLI will aim to map the provided name into an Image Family or Group YDID.

+## Large-Scale Provisioning

+The platform limits each Compute Requirement and Worker Pool to **10,000 instances/nodes**.
+When `targetInstanceCount` (for `yd-instantiate`) or `maxNodes` (for `yd-provision`) exceeds this limit, the CLI automatically splits the request across multiple Compute Requirements, distributing instances as evenly as possible.

+The `computeRequirementBatchSize` property controls the maximum number of instances per batch and defaults to 10,000 (the platform maximum).
+Set it to a smaller value to submit in smaller batches.
+Values above 10,000 are clamped to 10,000 with a warning.

 ## Automatic Properties